LuckyHyena/DnD/tomb_of_annihilation/player_notes/list_of_items_available_for_purchase_in_Port_Nyanzaru.md

 ![Wakanga O'tamu](images/Merchant_Prince_Wakanga_O'tamu.jpg)

-wah-KANG-gah oh-TAH-moo is a Chultan wizard with authority over all Port Nyanzaru business deals involving **magic items and lore**.
+wah-KANG-gah oh-TAH-moo is a Chultan wizard with authority over all Port Nyanzaru business deals involving **magic items, arcane lore, and spellcasting services**.
 Much like their absentminded merchant prince, the various mages of Port Nyanzaru are unorganized but usually don't cause too much trouble.
 Wakanga is only occasionally found in the Jewel Market, and trusts Zhanthi to resolve issues in his absence.

+#### Spellcasting Services
+See [casting a ritual spell](activities_in_Port_Nyanzaru.md#casting-a-ritual-spell) as an activity in Port Nyanzaru.

 #### Magic Items
 These basic magic items are commonly produced in Port Nyanzaru and are usually available for purchase in the Jewel Market.
 Additional magic items are sometimes available for sale in the Jewel Market and occasionally in the Grand Souk; see [buying a magic item](activities_in_Port_Nyanzaru.md#buying-a-magic-item) as an activity in Port Nyanzaru.